 Steven Cheshire (WWT) 2012

 This reserve contains large areas of pools created by gravel extraction.
 It consists of reedbeds, willow carr, grassland and woodland.
-It is outstanding for birds and there are seven bird hides throughout the reserve.
+It is outstanding for birds and there are eight bird hides throughout the reserve.

 Gift Shop and Badgers Tearoom

 Watch the birds on our busy feeders while enjoying a cup of tea and a slice of cake in Badgers Tearoom.
 The tearoom serves a variety of hot and cold beverages, fresh cakes, and a comprehensive menu of snacks and meals.
 Paninis, baguettes and jacket potatoes are just a few examples of the regular menu - and if you drop by before 11:45am you can enjoy the famous full breakfast!
 Afterwards you can browse our ecology and wildlife library, we have lots of books to loan or to read on the day.
 If you’d rather buy a book to keep then we have a wide selection available in our gift shop.
 The shop is also well stocked with animal homes, bird seed, bird feeders and an extensive range of gifts and confectionery.